utkarshbankar/microfrontend-mf/README.md

 # MicrofrontendMf

-we ahve basic 3 applications
+we have basic 3 applications
 one is shell
 2nd is remote and third is
 library